novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 ## Trigger a Notification

-Run trigger with same payload shape as we configured in Workflow editor previously:
+Run trigger inside `sendEmail` method with same payload shape as we configured in Workflow editor previously:

 ```ts
 // notification.service.ts